 The primary reason for the name change is because the designers of FT8 (Franke and Taylor) asked Jordan, KN4CRD to change it.

 The mode is JS8 and that sounds better to me than FT8Call.

 See my FT8Call article: New Mode FT8Call Hitting the Ham Bands

-These are easy modes and very exciting for many Hams.
-I’ve noticed a huge uptick in searches for FT8 and FT8Call, so I am going to experiment more with it.
+JS8 is a easy mode and very exciting for many Hams.
+I've noticed a huge uptick in searches for JS8 and JS8Call, so I am going to experiment more with it.

 I plan to take advantage of these modes while mobile and portable when conditions are poor.